Danielle Smith: Political views and public image

 Smith shared a mentor, political scientist Tom Flanagan, with former Reform Party leader Preston Manning and former prime minister Stephen Harper.
-She has an affinity towards Manning's movement and Harper's government.
-Smith distanced herself and the Wildrose Party from Flanagan in February 2013, after he made controversial remarks over child pornography.
+She has an affinity with Manning's movement and Harper's government.
+Smith distanced herself and the Wildrose Party from Flanagan in February 2013 after he made controversial remarks on child pornography.
+She is also an admirer of Ayn Rand, John Locke and Margaret Thatcher.